applitools/eyes-cypress/README.md

 #### Manual configuration

-##### Configure Eyes.Cypress plugin
+##### Configure Eyes-Cypress plugin

-Eyes.Cypress acts as a [Cypress plugin](https://docs.cypress.io/guides/tooling/plugins-guide.html), so it should be configured as such.
+Eyes-Cypress acts as a [Cypress plugin](https://docs.cypress.io/guides/tooling/plugins-guide.html), so it should be configured as such.
 Unfortunately there's no easy way to do this automatically, so you need to manually add the following code to your `pluginsFile`:

 **Important**: add this code **after** the definition of `module.exports`: